 Psychology is the scientific study of all aspects of behavior and mental processes.
 The concepts and methods of science are used in the description, explanation, prediction, and modification of behavior.
 Psychology is a broad discipline with ties to both the social and natural sciences.
 It provides a base for a variety of academic and professional fields, including psychological research, counseling, clinical psychology, social work, business and industry, medicine, human resources, and law.
-In addition, an interdisciplinary concentration in neuroscience is coordinated through the Department of Psychology.
+In addition, an interdisciplinary concentration in neuroscience is coordinated through the Department of Psychological Science.

 Recommendation for Academic Study: